Top Menu

 The tools on the pegboard had to be reorganized, too.

 All those screwdrivers look much better inside the new workbench.
-Their new location is the top three drawers on the left side of it.
+Their new location is the top three drawers on the left side.

 Husky tool chest drawers